uthpalaherath/uthpalaherath.github.io/_pages/research.md

     caption: "Photo by [Pasindu Dhananjaya](https://unsplash.com/@pasiiijay) on [Unsplash](https://unsplash.com)"
 ---

-Here I will give a brief description about the research I'm involved with.
+Here's a brief description about the research I'm involved with.

 ### Strongly Correlated Materials